Everything to Know About Telehealth Addiction Treatment

 A better way to get the care you need

-Workit Health began providing telehealth medication-assisted treatment (MAT) in 2017.
-Our unique program uses telemedicine to deliver a range of solutions for alcohol and opioid use disorders, including individual and group-based psychotherapy delivered by a licensed coach or counselor, science-based therapeutic courses, and clinical care including FDA-approved medication, including Suboxone and naltrexone, when appropriate.
+Workit Health’s affiliated clinicians began providing telehealth medication-assisted treatment (MAT) in 2017.
+Our unique program uses telemedicine to deliver a range of solutions for alcohol and opioid use disorders, including recovery groups, science-based therapeutic courses, and clinical care including FDA-approved medication, including Suboxone and naltrexone, when appropriate.

 The combination of behavioral health support and MAT is a highly successful approach and is considered the gold-standard of treatment for opioid use disorder.
 This is endorsed by the Substance Abuse and Mental Health Services Administration (SAMHSA), the World Health Organization (WHO), and the National Institute on Drug Abuse (NIDA).
 Workit Health brings this impactful, whole-person treatment directly into people’s homes via telehealth.

 Workit Health’s model of telemedicine for addiction treatment

 It only takes a few minutes.
 Download our app and answer a few questions about your treatment goals, then schedule your orientation appointment.